Interfaces¶

 Copying interfaces¶

-There are two ways to copy interfaces in KANAP:
+There are two ways to copy interfaces in KANAP.

-Duplicate Interface (from Interfaces page)¶
+Duplicate Interface (from the Interfaces grid)¶

 - Select an interface in the grid

-- Click Duplicate Interface
+- Click Duplicate interface

 - Choose whether to copy environment bindings: